alastairlundy/os_release_dart/README.md

 Directly modifying the results from the detection, particularly in a manner that deletes detected data, is not helpful to anyone - If you want to modify the results, please create a new variable to do so.

 It is also best practice since you can't meaningfully change the data unless you are detecting data in the first instance - this is why the ``static OsReleaseInfo detect()`` method exists.

-### Release Stage
-This package is early is it's development cycle, although what it relies upon is quite mature.

-This is going to be in the pre-release stage for the time being.

 ### Contributing to the Package